"I read them all in one sitting. Well written and

 If he yelled at me one more time, he wouldn’t be happy when I did make it to my feet.
 I bit back the snarl curling to my lips.
 Who was he anyway?
 My head still spun and my stomach wasn’t much happier.
 Gravel bit the palms of my hands as I pushed up on shaky knees.

-Every muscle screamed misery, my body battered as a kickball.
-I looked around.
+Every muscle screamed misery.
+My body had been battered like a kickball.
+I looked around at endless empty land.
 Still no one in sight.
-I twisted the other way, searching in a full circle.
+I kept twisting in a full circle.
 Not a thing for miles but desert and mountains.
 Now I was dizzy.

 Dianna Love/Silver Hawk Press LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com